snaplet/docs-old/docs/03-getting-started/02-configuration.md

 # Configuration

 Run `snaplet config setup` in the directory with your source code, this command creates a `.snaplet` directory and the configuration files used by the CLI.
-These configuration files should be added to your repository so that your team can use the defaults you've stipulated here.
+These configuration files should be added to your repository so that your team will use the defaults you've entered here.

 You'll need the **connection string to the development database that your code operates against.**
-Snaplet uses this connection string to restore snaphots, so the role should be a SUPERUSER.
+The role should be a `SUPERUSER` because Snaplet uses this connection string to restore snaphots.

 Run `snaplet config setup`: